Management (MGMT)

 Studies microeconomics determinants of labor demand and supply including topics such as impact of collective bargaining and current economic problems in labor relations and legislation.

-Studies work measurement, the setting of standards, inventory control, forecasting, scheduling, and cost and quality control as well as other topics associated with efficient management of facilities.
+Provides an introduction to operations management, the process of managing people and resources in order to produce goods or provide services.
+The course studies work measurement, the setting of standards, inventory control, forecasting, scheduling, process improvement and cost and quality control, as well as other topics associated with productive management of operations and processes.

 Investigates the interrelationship between business organizations, local community, and our socio-economic system.
 This course studies the effects of government, labor unions, and political, religious, and business organizations on executive decision making.
 Major emphasis is placed on the environmental factors conducive to organizational change.